Subscribe to the Moving to Portland Newsletter

 Walking in Multnomah

-The SW Trails Group is a committee of Southwest neighborhoods that uses volunteer efforts to make trail improvements, lead walks, work with Safe Routes to School, plan and advocate for pedestrian and bicycle safety and other improvements in Southwest Portland.
+The SW Trails Group is a committee of Southwest neighborhoods that uses volunteer efforts to make trail improvements, lead walks, work with Safe Routes to School, plan, and advocate for pedestrian and bicycle safety and other improvements in Southwest Portland.
 Their walks are the second Saturday of each month.

 Gabriel Park has some great trails for either a run or a walk.
 Some of the trails go through a wooded section of the park and others through open areas.

 Walk Score helps you find a walkable place to live.
 Walk Score is a number between 0 and 100 that measures the walkability of any address.
-Portland is the 12th most walkable city in the U.S. with a Walk Score of 66 and 57% of the residents have a Walk Score of 70 or above.
-The Multnomah neighborhood ranks 41 out of 88 Portland neighborhoods.
-Below is a Walk Score for an address in the center of the neighborhood.
+Portland is the 14th most walkable city in the U.S. with a Walk Score of 63, a Transit Score of 50 and a Bike Score of 72.
+There are over 3,000 restaurants and coffee shops in Portland.
+People in Portland can walk to an average of five restaurants and coffee shops in five minutes.

 More About Multnomah

-• Neighborhood Association Web site The neighborhood has one page on the SW Neighborhoods Web site.
+• Neighborhood Association Website The neighborhood has one page on the SW Neighborhoods website.
 The SW Capitol Road neighborhood is on Facebook.

 • Neighborhood News A good source of information about the neighborhoods is the Multnomah Village Post, the local weekly newspaper.